Table of Contents

 Answering the Questions

 - Listen carefully to the question.
 If you do not fully understand it, ask the reporter to repeat it or ask it again in different words.
 You can also ask for a few moments to think about your answer.
 You do not have to have a quick response for every question.
+And if you do not know the answer to a question, it is perfectly fine to say "I don't know."

 - Try to keep answers short and to the point.
 Only give the reporter as much information as needed to answer the questions.